Chincode123/Gymnasiearbete-Dronare/README.md

 }
 ```

-This part of the code periodically checks if a radio message is available and, if so, it reads it and interperates the message.
+This part of the code periodically checks if a radio message is available and, if so, it reads it and interprets the message.
 The messages are passed through a switch that checks their message type (as defined in [`RadioData.h`](DroneLibrary/RadioData.h)) and executes a set of instructions based on what type of message it is.

-##### Fight-Control
+##### Flight Control

 ```cpp
 void loop() {